ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: ChinaTravel Benchmark

 \subsection{Environment Information}

 ChinaTravel provides a sandbox with real-world travel information.
 We collect information from 10 of the most popular cities in China.
 It includes 720 airplanes and 5,770 trains connecting these cities, with records detailing departure and arrival times, origins, destinations, and ticket prices.
 Additionally, the dataset contains 3,413 attractions, 4,655 restaurants, and 4,124 hotels, each annotated with name, location, opening hours, and per-person prices.
 Type annotations for these POIs are included to meet user needs.
 For a realistic interaction, we simulate the API interface of real market applications to query real-time information.
-We present 25 environmental constraints across six categories: Dietary, Accommodation, Transportation, Temporal, Spatial, and Attractions.
-The detailed designs of the sandbox are available in App.~\ref{app_sandbox} and Tab.~\ref{tab:environment_constraints}.
+We present 25 environmental constraints grouped into six categories: dietary, accommodation, transportation, temporal, spatial, and attraction-related.
 It acts as a feasibility metric, ensuring that the generated plans are both valid and effective.
 For example, POIs in the plan must exist in the designated city, transportation options must be viable, and time information must remain accurate.
+See App.~\ref{app_sandbox} for design details of sandbox and environmental constraints.